pfefferle/wordpress-well-known/readme.txt

 1. Upload the `well-known`-folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the *Plugins* menu in WordPress
-3. If you wish to define up to three Well-Known URIs that return static output, go to *Settings>Well-Known URIs" and define them, e.g.
+3. If you wish to define up to three Well-Known URIs that return static output, go to *Settings > Well-Known URIs* and define them, e.g.

     `Path: /.well-known/`
         robots.txt